≡ Menu

 Blue Buffalo BLUE Senior Dog Chicken & Brown Rice

-The Blue senior dog food from Blue Buffalo is a protein-rich kibble that contains deboned chicken.
+The Blue Senior dog food from Blue Buffalo is a protein-rich kibble that contains deboned chicken.
 The dog food contains wholesome grains, vegetables, and fruits.
 The kibble promotes strong bones, a healthy immune system, and healthy teeth.

 The Blue Buffalo Blue senior dog food is an above-average kibble in terms of the quality of ingredients used to make it.